6mm Remington: Plain vs Deluxe Rifle

 Erfurth went on to write about the Model 722 in .244 Remington, describing it this way: "Remington's [.244] offering comes in the M722 which is one of the least expensive, yet most modernly designed, bolt guns on the market."

-The 721/722 rifle line was an overall success for Remington in various calibers and competitively priced as a value offering for the market.
+The 721/722 rifle line was an overall success for Remington in various other calibers and competitively priced as a value offering for the market.